RigidSeine/chat-less/chat-less_notes.md

 - After a response is sent, the connection between the client and server is closed.
 And so, a new HTTP (or HTTPS) request from a client will reesult in a new connection to the server.
 - HTTP is a stateless protocol that runs on top of TCP (Transmission Control Protocol).
 Stateless meaning the server doesn't need to retain the information of a session or the status of every communicatiing partner across requests.
 This is more important when we get to Websocket.
 [TODO: more info required on TCP]
 - Each HTTP request comprises the protocol version (e.g. HTTP/1.1, HTTP/2), the method (GET, POST, etc.), headers (e.g. content type, content length), host information, etc.

 ### Websocket
 - On the other hand, **Websocket** is also a communication protocol for communicating between a client and a server.
 - Websocket however, is bidirectional, stateful protocol so the connection between a client and server is kept alive until it is terminated by either party.
 - Websockets start with `ws://` or `wss://`.
 Not that you're likely to see a URL starting with these unless you work with them.
 - The bidirectionality and statefulness allows for two-way realtime communication between the client and server.
 It's as simple as `websocket.send(data);`.
 - Websocket connection also happens over a TCP connection.

+### TCP
+- Another mainstay of the internet, TCP (Transmission Control Protocol) is a protocol that enables application programs and computing devices to exchange messages over a network by breaking messages down into data packets and rebuilding the messages on the other side.
+A TCP/IP network uses IP (Internet Protocol) to make sure the data packets reach the right address.
+- The term, "handshake" may come to mind when TCP is mentioned.
+The handshake is the method of establishing a connection between two devices on a TCP/IP network.
+It works in 3 steps:
+1. Device 1 sends a `SYN` (Synchronize) packet to Device 2.
+2. Device 2 sends a `SYN-ACK` (Synchronize-Acknowledge) packet to Device 1.
+3. Finally, Device 1 sends back an `ACK` (Acknowledge) packet to Device 2.
+The connection is then established.
+- Incidentally, hackers and botnets can stealthily ping to see if a server port is open by completing the first two steps of the handshake and quitting before the third step is complete.
+Talk about tricky.

 ### HTTP Long-Polling
+- Also a way of doing real-time updates between a client and a server.
+Long-polling is done by maintaining a request until new data is retrieved from the server or until timeout.
+- If new data is available, the server responds with the updated information and a new request is sent by the client to continue the cycle.
+- Long-polling however, has greater latency and resource consumption than websockets.

 # MongoDB
 - Connecting to it: